Malawi Cricket Internship Application Form

 |Lord’s Taverners NNSW Mission:||Enhance the prospects of disadvantaged and disabled young people using cricket and other forms of sport and recreation to engage with them.|

 The Lord’s Taverners Northern NSW (LTNNSW) are excited to announce the continuation of the Malawi Cricket Internship Program which started in 2018.
-This year the LTNNSW will support two interns to take on this unique and life-changing position.
+Due to restrictions in international travel this Internship is currently on hold.

 - Providing an opportunity for young people from Northern NSW to experience the cultures and cricket programs of a foreign country;